datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

 `ref_surveys_df` DataFrame, the `surveys_df` DataFrame is modified too.
 Remember we created the reference `ref_survey_df` object above when we did `ref_survey_df = surveys_df`.
 Remember `surveys_df` and `ref_surveys_df`
-refer to the same exact object.
+refer to the same exact DataFrame object.
 If either one changes the object, the other will see the same changes to the reference object.

 **To review and recap**: